mjruschak/JasperBackup/README.md

 Authored by [Michael Ruschak](http://www.mikeruschak.com/).
 Named after the cute Black Lab I used to walk for the neighbors accross the street when I was a kid.
 Not to random since my servers are named after dogs.

 This program backs up your MySQL database and home directories to Dropbox.
 Can optionally be run as a cron job nightly.
-Email notifications will be sent at the end of the scripts execution.
+Email notifications will be sent at the end of the scripts execution in the next version.
 I host my sites with Linode and use their backup service however I didn't want to depend on them alone.

 ##Requirements
 I reccomend you install and configure a Python virtual environment for this script.